napari/docs/docs/howtos/extending/magicgui.md

 # Creating widgets

-Widgets are small composable graphical elements that can be added to the `napari` user interface.
-The easiest way to add a widget is by using [`magicgui`](https://pyapp-kit.github.io/magicgui/), a python package that assists in building widgets.
-It is a general abstraction layer on GUI toolkit backends (like Qt), with an emphasis on mapping python types to widgets.
+Widgets are small composable graphical elements that can be added to the napari user interface.
+The easiest way to add a widget is by using [`magicgui`](https://pyapp-kit.github.io/magicgui/), a Python package that assists in building widgets.
+It is a general abstraction layer on GUI toolkit backends (like Qt), with an emphasis on mapping Python types to widgets.
 This enables you to easily create widgets using annotations.
 If you require more extensibility though, you can create your own widget `class` that subclasses [`QtWidgets.QWidget`](https://doc.qt.io/qt-5/qwidget.html).